Governor General's Body Guard: Early history

 In 1866, the troop was the only cavalry in Upper Canada to be placed on active duty, engaged and employed against the Fenian Irish Republican Army invasion from the United States.
 The troop lead Col Peacock's Column to meet the Fenian force along the Niagara Peninsula as scouts.
 The troop was the first unit to enter and relieve the town of Fort Erie - capturing several Fenians before they escaped across the Niagara River.
 The Fenian force was defeated and many of its members arrested by Canadian and American authorities.

-By the mid-19th Century, Britain began to pull its army out of Canada for the Crimea War and the need to establish a Canadian army became clear.
+By the mid-19th century, Britain began to pull its army out of Canada for the Crimea War and the need to establish a Canadian army became clear.
 With the enactment of the Militia Act of 1855, the Canadian Militia Department was established.
 Under the act, the Canadian Militia unit establishment was drafted by the new department.
 Local militia units for the first time were recognized as standing units to become a more critical part of the defence of Canada.
 In 1847 the unit was gazetted and became known as the 1st Toronto Independent Troop of Cavalry.
 It was renamed again in 1855 as the 1st Troop of Volunteer Militia Cavalry of the County of York and placed on the Militia list 27 Sept 1855.
 In 1866 it was renamed 1st York Troop The Governor General's Body Guard for Upper Canada and in 1867 became The Governor General's Body Guard for Ontario.
 After British forces completely left Canada in 1870 the Canadian Government raised a small regular force and began to look at reorganizing the Militia cavalry into full regiments.
 Most of the independent troops across the country were amalgamated into numbered regiments of dragoons or hussars during the 1870s.
 The GGBG was the only non-numbered corps and was expanded to squadron strength in 1876.
 With a final rationalization of the Canadian Cavalry Corps in 1889, the GGBG was brought to full regimental strength with the amalgamation of the local Markham and Oak Ridges Troops of the 2nd Regiment of Cavalry (later the 2nd Dragoons).
 The name was changed a final time in 1895 to The Governor General's Body Guard of Canada.

-The North-West Rebellion
+North-West Rebellion

-The GGBG was mobilized as a full squadron and participated in the North-West Rebellion in 1885 as rear area security for General Middleton's force.
+The GGBG was mobilized as a full squadron and participated in putting down the North-West Rebellion in 1885 as rear-area security for General Frederick Dobson Middleton's force.
 The squadron's task was to protect the main supply route for the force in place with routine patrols from the rail line to Batoche and to secure the only supply depot and telegraph station at Humboldt.
-A fort was built, consisting of an earthen berm, around the telegraph station and named "Fort Denison".
-Middelton's force defeated the Metis at Batoche.
+A fort was built, consisting of an earthen berm, around the telegraph station and named "Fort Denison" after the squadron's commander, Lieutenant-Colonel George Taylor Denison III.
+Middleton's force defeated the Métis at Batoche.